lArtiquel/netty/README.md

 ## Tips for potential contributors

-Make fork, clone repo to your computer, open in favorite code editor and you are ready for the development!
+Make a fork, clone the repo, open in favorite code editor, and you are ready for development!
 Sounds easy, huh?
-I left all necessary firebase configurations open for public, so you are welcome to use them.
+I left out all necessary firebase configurations open for public, so feel free to use them for dev purposes only!
 Here some scripts for you:

 ### `npm install`